What you need to know about the Moveable Transactions Act:

 The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023.
 When it comes into force, the Act will make fundamental, far reaching, changes to the commercial landscape in Scotland which will have a particular impact on lenders, borrowers, and insolvency practitioners.

-We expect that the Act will come into force in Spring 2025, although no date has been confirmed yet.
-The Act modernises the law relating to the creation of security over contractual rights and creates a new security right (the statutory pledge) that can be used to secure moveable assets.
+The Act comes into force on 1 April 2025, and will modernise the law relating to the creation of security over contractual rights and creates a new security right (the statutory pledge) that can be used to secure moveable assets.

 What is changing?